 Ulcerative colitis, or UC, is the result of an overactive immune system.
-The ulcers created in the large intestine produce mucus and pus which in turn cause abdominal pain.
-People with this condition need to frequently empty their colon.
+The ulcers created in the large intestine produce mucus and pus which may cause abdominal pain in some people.
+People with this condition typically have frequent diarrhea.
 An estimated 750,000 people in North America are affected by UC.

 Other names for the condition include colitis gravis, idiopathic proctocolitis and inflammatory bowel disease, ulcerative colitis type.

 It is a long-term condition that can develop at any age, but most people are diagnosed between the ages of 15 and 30.

 Family genetics also play a role in whether some people develop ulcerative colitis.
 The risk of developing it is between 1.6 percent and 30 percent if you have a close relative with it, according to the Crohn’s & Colitis Foundation.

 Ulcerative colitis usually begins gradually but gets worse over time.
 It can go into remission, however, allowing symptoms to disappear for weeks or even years.

 People with ulcerative colitis may benefit from care by a medical specialist called a gastroenterologist — a doctor specializing in digestive tract diseases and treatment — to manage their condition and improve their overall health.
 With proper treatment, people with UC can improve their quality of life.

 Autoimmune disorders are not fully understood and the medical community isn’t quite sure exactly how a person gets ulcerative colitis.
 But doctors and researchers have found that a variety of genetic and environmental factors may play a role in the case of UC.